Separation and evaluation of natural antileishmanial potential against Leishmania major and infuntum isolated from the Tunisia strains

 Umegawa Y, Matsumori N, Oishi T, Murata M. Ergosterol increases the intermolecular distance of amphotericin B in the membrane-bound assembly as evidenced by solid-state NMR.
 Biochemistry 2008; 47: 13463-69.

 Vertut-Croquin A, Bolard J, Chabbert M, Gary-Bobo C. Differences in the interaction of the polyene antibiotic amphotericin B with cholesterol- or ergosterol-containing phospholipid vesicles.
-A circual dichroism and permeability study.
-Biochemistry 1983; 22: 2939–44.
+A circular dichroism and permeability study.
+Biochemistry 1983; 22: 2939-44.

 Vincken PL, Heng A, Gruppen H. Saponins, classification and occurrence in the plant kingdom.
 Phytochemistry 2000; 68: 275-97.